wuyichen24/system-design-interview/problems/Build_URL_Shortening_System.md

       - Function
          - Get the original URL of a short URL.
       - Parameters
-         - api_key (string): The API developer key of a registered account.
          - short_url (string): The short URL to be redirected.
       - Return
          - The original URL.